sean797/CheckIP/README.md

     pip install requests

 User defined options are at the top of checkIP.py.
-You only need to define SMTP options or Mailgun.
+You only need to define SMTP or Mailgun options.